phorton1/base-apps-gitMUI/docs/readme.md

 to select the "Git GUI Here* option.
 So, at first I merely had a process of modifying my system-wide git_config to replace the list of recent repos with a list of all the repos on my machine.
+Then I added a program showing that list of repos that could "shell" to the gitUI command.

 I continued to fight with gitUI, as anytime you modify any repo, it re-orders the list of 'recentRepos' into what it *thinks* you